irfan-qasim/odin-recipes/README.md

     + I have learned how to setup git in local machine and how to create a remote repository in Github.
     + I have experimented with how to connect a local repository in your machine to a remote repository on github cloud service.
     + I have also learned the basic workflow command of GIT tools used in terminal.
+    + Github also provide the feature of Live Preview of your projects.
-    + Overall conclusion is that it is a very impressive tool that track the changes of the source code of your websites.
+    + Overall conclusion is that it is a very impressive tool that can track the changes of the source code of your websites.
 <br>
 <br>